Waimakariri River: Geography

-Main North Line bridge #17
+Waimakariri River Regional Park

-Immediately downstream from the Main North Road bridge, the Main North Line crosses the river.
-Kiwirail records this bridge as number 17 on its bridge asset list.
+Environment Canterbury manages a regional park covering 15000 ha including the Waimakariri River bed and land on the river margins, to allow for recreation and conservation activities in addition to flood protection.
+The first stages of the regional park were opened in 2005.
+The park is divided into sections with different characteristics, and can support a range of activities including walking, picnicking, trail running, mountain biking, fishing, gamebird hunting and horse riding.
+There are 14 mountain bike trails.

 Ecology

 As one of the largest rivers on the Canterbury plains, the Waimakariri is an important habitat for wildlife, including many endangered species of plants and animals.
 The dry sections of riverbed are home to black-fronted terns, where braids in the river provide a natural barrier to predators.
 The river and its tributaries are home to native species, including crayfish / kōura, New Zealand longfin eel, short-finned eel, lamprey and many species of invertebrates.
 The river is one of the few remaining habitats for the critically endangered Canterbury mudfish (kowaro), which previously inhabited wetlands across the Canterbury plains, while a portion of its riverbank is home to one of only two known remaining populations of Olearia adenocarpa.

 Introduced fish are common along the entirety of the Waimakariri River, making the river a popular location for fishing.
 As with most of New Zealand, this primarily includes brown and rainbow trout, as well as Chinook salmon (Oncorhynchus tshawytscha).
 The salmon population dates to the early 1900s, when they were introduced from California, and results in large salmon runs near the river mouth in summer.